tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 Anyway, long story short, Fnatic qualified to TI, Outsiders/VP didn't, and Liquipedia was branded as an 'unofficial source.'
 Crazy stuff.

-**What would success look like?** Jaunuel's mullet is added to the list of "greatest TI winning haircuts."
+**What would success look like?** Jaunuel's mullet being added to the list of "greatest TI winning haircuts."

 **What to spam in Twitch chat when Fnatic are winning?** `lol bro`